 We suggest that you produce publicity materials in-house wherever possible, because it’s usually quicker and cheaper.
 Keep posters simple and don’t forget the what, where, when, who, why, and how much!
-Please always use the Pancreatic Cancer Scotland logo and say, “Pancreatic Cancer Scotland is Registered Scottish Charity No. SC041740.” on all written material.
+Please always use the Pancreatic Cancer Scotland logo and say, “Pancreatic Cancer Scotland is an operating name of Pancreatic Cancer Action – Registered Charity No. 1137689 (England & Wales) and Scotland SC049777.” on all written material.
 If you need help, please connect with us.

 Where to promote:

 Social Media is great for sharing pictures, videos and online event pages, to promote your activities and create lots of interest to engage your network with what you are doing

 However, don’t forget traditional methods of promotion and reach out to your local Newspaper or radio station for their support.